EvilFreelancer/openvpn-php/README.md

 ### Import existing OpenVPN config

-For example you have `server.conf` to import this file you need create `\OpenVPN\Import` object and specify name of your config file.
+For example, you have `server.conf`, to import this file you need create `\OpenVPN\Import` object and specify a name of your config file.

 ```php
 <?php